-I think you’ll agree with me when I say, “There’s never enough storage on-hand for backups, archives, file shares and virtualization…”
+As I begin this report, I think you’ll agree with me when I say there’s never enough storage on hand for backups, archives, file shares, and virtualization, right?

-Imagine a data storage server that can be used like a Swiss Army Knife to solve your storage problems at home or the office…
+Imagine a white box data storage server that can be used like a Swiss Army Knife to solve more than just storage problems.

-But before I get ahead of myself…let me give you a little more information about QNAP, then we’ll dive into why Turbo NAS Rocks!
+In a minute I’ll reveal the details of my review but before I get ahead of myself let me give you a little more information about QNAP, ok?

-In technical jargon, a QNAP is a data storage server for small, medium, and large workloads.
+In technical jargon, a QNAP is a multifaced data storage server for small, medium, and large workloads…

 About QNAP Systems, the Company

 And in the U.S. they’re on the West Coast at 168 University Parkway, Pomona, CA 91768 – Tel: 1-909-595-2782.

 Or you can visit them on the web at www.QNAP.com.